-The official Croydon Labour Twitter account responded to the news this morning by stating: “Wishing Emily Benn well in her new endeavours She has been a great advocate for Croydon particularly in her role as Military Champion.”
+The official Croydon Labour Twitter account responded to the news of her departure this morning by stating: “Wishing Emily Benn well in her new endeavours She has been a great advocate for Croydon particularly in her role as Military Champion.”

 As yet, there has been no such response to the news from Labour Party headquarters nor from Andrew Fisher, the Croydon activist and Corbyn adviser whom The Hon Emily sought to have expelled from the party last year.

-Whoever is selected by Labour cannot help but make a bigger impact on local Croydon politics than The Hon Emily, who often gave the impression that juggling her banking career and her duties as a councillor were something of a strain, as she would arrive from her job in The City for Town Hall meetings looking flustered.
-According to official council records (correct up to November 2015), in her first 18 months as a councillor she managed to miss nearly one-quarter of the council meetings she was due to attend.
+Whoever is selected by Labour cannot help but make a bigger impact on local Croydon politics than did The Hon Emily, who often gave the impression that juggling her banking career and her duties as a councillor were something of a strain.
+It was common for her to arrive from her job in The City for Town Hall meetings looking flustered.
+According to official council records (correct up to November 2015), in her first 18 months as a councillor, The Hon Emily managed to miss nearly one-quarter of the council meetings she was due to attend.

 The Oxford-educated Hon Emily’s statement today, in full, complete with typos and errors, reads:

 With regret, I am announcing my resignation as a Local Councillor for West Thornton with effect from Thursday 24th March.
 Having recently been promoted, I have been offered and accepted a fantastic new opportunity by my employer to work in New York.
 Inevitably, I will unable [sic] to represent my constituents from New York, so I am very sorry to have to resign my seat.